jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-andy-ef-on.md

 ---
 _Our chat with _

+Hey Andy.
 We gather that your love for music started with playing the piano.
 Was it an easy transition in to DJing?

+Firstly I would like to say well done for what you guys are doing in the music scene in [Sydney](https://www.ravereviewz.net/Events-Location/Sydney), the continuous support and also thanks for having me.

-It actually started at a young age being intrigued with all aspects ofmusic specially melodic elements, a family member suggested I have a go at playing the keyboard when I was about 7 years old and they noticed that musically I can hear a melody and replicate it on the keyboard, often I would improvise but all this was prior to any training I have received and eventually led me to start taking up piano lessons at a young age.
-DJing or the idea of actually stemmed from watching a lot of credible DJs during the late 90s and early 00s on TV and upon reading more about them and what it is that DJing was about.
-I became obsessed in a way and soon after started exploring the different types of electronic music.
+I was intrigued with all aspects of music from a young age, especially melodic elements.
+A family member suggested I have a go at playing the keyboard when I was about 7 years old and they noticed that musically I can hear a melody and replicate it on.
+I would improvise on the keyboard and this eventually led me to start taking up piano lessons at a young age.
+The idea of DJing stemmed from watching a lot of credible DJs during the late 90s and early 00s on TV and reading more about them.
+I became obsessed in a way and soon after started exploring different types of electronic music.
 <br><br>

 Being from Cairo originally, what musical influences were you exposed to there?
 Do you think it has shaped you as an artist today?